 - Many local pharmacies run a Pharmacy First service.
 They are able to prescribe treatment for impetigo, and for urinary tract infections in women aged 16 to 65.

-- Our practice now offers physiotherapy appointments for people with a muscle, bone or joint problem.
+- Our practice now offers physiotherapy appointments for people with a muscle, bone or joint problem, and you can book these directly.
 Click here to read more about this service.

 - If you need support with your mental health wellbeing, click here to read more about the Midlothian Wellbeing Access Service.
 (However in the case of a mental health crisis or emergency, please always contact our practice for GP assistance. )